shawndotey/hello-angular-motoko/README.md

 # hello-angular-motoko
-This is an example of locally implementing and deploying the Internet Computer's motoko project along side Angular.
+This is an example of locally implementing and deploying the Internet Computer's motoko project (0.10.1) along side Angular 14.

 -----------
 ## Getting started